Stefan Heße: Women ordination

-In August 2020, Heße supported ordination of women in Roman Catholic Church.
+In August 2020, Heße spoke in support of the ordination of women in the Catholic Church.

 Personal life

 Heße is a fan of organ and classical music, and likes to attend concerts in the Laeiszhalle and the Elbe Philharmonic Hall.

 He admitted to not being a football (soccer) fan, humorously telling an interviewer, "It would be the worst thing to pretend.
 That muse has not kissed me."

 Awards and honors

 In 2005 Heße received the title Chaplain of His Holiness, and in 2010, the title of Honorary Prelate.